-Four stages in the administration of an estate
+What are the four stages during the administration of an estate?

 This blog explains the stages and timescales involved when you are the executor of someone’s affairs and have a legal responsibility to administer their estate.